rplaurberg/Cosmatesque/README.md

 The user controls the parameters of the recurrence relation, modulus, and color-coding rules.
 The results are immediately reflected in a simplified preview on screen.
 The user can save a higher resolution version of the image to their computer.

 `Cosmateseque.py` contains the GUI and interactive elements.
-The file `fractal.py` defines a class that handles the mathematical and image-making elements.
+The file `fractal.py` defines a class that handles the mathematical and image-making capacities.

 By default images are saved with their parameters as a filename.
-If you wish to explore beyond the constraints of the GUI the `make_image` method in `fractal.py` allows picture generation using arbitrary parameters.
+If you wish to explore beyond the constraints of the GUI the `make_image` method in `fractal.py` allows picture generation using arbitrary parameters with the same textual format.

 The rest of this document discusses the underlying mathematical ideas.